knpuniversity/oauth2-client-bundle/README.md

 # app/config/config.yml
 knpu_oauth2_client:
     providers:
-        # the key "facebook_client" can be anything: it determines the service name
+        # the key "facebook_main" can be anything, it
-        # will create a service: "knpu.oauth2.facebook_client"
+        # will create a service: "knpu.oauth2.client.facebook_main"
-        facebook_client:
+        facebook_main:
+            # this will be one of the supported types
             type: facebook
             client_id: YOUR_FACEBOOK_APP_ID
             client_secret: YOUR_FACEBOOK_APP_SECRET